Freeflying

-Free flying is a skydiving discipline that began in the late 1980s, involving falling free in various vertical orientations, as opposed to the traditional "belly-to-earth" orientation.
-The discipline is known to have originated when Olav Zipser began experimenting with non-traditional forms of Body flight.
+Free flying refers to any freefall activity involving back, head down, standing or sit positions as opposed to the traditional belly to earth orientation.
+It includes freestyle and sky surfing.

+The discipline is known to have originated when Olav Zipser began experimenting with non-traditional forms of body flight.
 Zipser founded the Free Fly Clowns as a two-person competitive team with Mike Vail in 1992.
-He was joined by Omar Alhegelan (1st ever FAI Freestyle World Cup & World Champion), Charles Bryan, and Stefania Martinengo in 1994.
+He was joined by Omar Alhegelan (the first FAI Freestyle World Cup & World Champion), Charles Bryan, and Stefania Martinengo in 1994.
 The Free Fly Clowns are also credited with opening the first school to teach free flying, The First School of Modern Skyflying.